Shalom Dov Wolpo: Politics

-Gaza disengagement

-He was active in the protest movement in 2005 that fought the disengagement from Gaza.
-Following the failure of that campaign, he organized a rabbinical conference entitled "We shall never forget, and we shall never forgive".
-After the Second Lebanon War, Wolpo organized a publicity campaign with the slogan "We Told You So" that distributed over a million brochures.
-He was also responsible for a poster campaign promising that those responsible for Israel's actions during the war would be "punished from Heaven".

-In January 2006, he wrote a letter to Olmert warning him that if he ever gave up even a "tiny parcel" of the Land of Israel, he would suffer from a bitter fate.
+In January 2006, amid the Gaza disengagement, he wrote a letter to Olmert warning him that if he ever gave up even a "tiny parcel" of the Land of Israel, he would suffer from a bitter fate.
 The letter noted that Rabbi Schneerson had warned that he would personally fight with all his powers against any Prime Minister who gave up Israeli territory or backpedaled over settlements.
 He told the press that Ariel Sharon had brought about a "new holocaust" with the Gaza disengagement, and that he had gladly "collaborated with the Nazis of today".
 He ruled that assisting in the evacuation of the Gaza settlement was as bad as violating the Jewish Sabbath.
 He called for Olmert to be "brought to trial and punished".

 Following the disengagement, he published a book entitled "Between Light and Dark", in which he shows that Rabbi Schneerson was right about rejecting Zionism and the claim of religious Zionists that the founding of the State is the "beginning of the redemption".

+He is one of the founders of the Gush Katif Museum in Jerusalem's Nachlaot neighborhood.